 The advantages of the Lean approach are as follows:

-- Reduced Wastage: Wastage is reduced by the elimination of rework and errors in construction activities.
+1. Reduced Wastage: Wastage is reduced by the elimination of rework and errors in construction activities.
 This helps in the reduction of overall cost and helps in achieving customer satisfaction.

-- Reduction in Construction Timing: The strategic planning and focused vision with predetermined goals help in the reduction of error and increased efficiency.
-This also adds to the advantage of cost reduction because as time increases there is the possibility of budget overrun.
+2. Reduction in Construction Timing: The strategic planning and focused vision with predetermined goals help reduce error and increase efficiency.
+This also adds to the advantage of cost reduction because as time increases, there is the possibility of budget overrun.

-- Increased Site safety & worker's Satisfaction: The predetermined task and responsibilities help the workforce to understand and focus on the task at hand and evaluate the possible risks associated with it.
+3. Increased Site safety & worker's Satisfaction: The predetermined task and responsibilities help the workforce to understand and focus on the task at hand and evaluate the possible risks associated with it.

-- Communication Gap: The approach requires coordination and cross-function among departments.
+4. Communication Gap: The approach requires coordination and cross-function among departments.
 This increases transparency and accountability among the workforce.

-- Improved Scheduling: Strategies for risk mitigation and proper planning makes a schedule more reliable and predictable.
+6. Improved Scheduling: Strategies for risk mitigation and proper planning makes a schedule more reliable and predictable.
 This helps in reducing workload and stress.
 This provides a healthy work environment.

 Drawbacks of Lean Approach: